Don't Wait Until it's Overdue: Spotting Unsafe Trees

 FAQs

-How can I tell if a tree is dead?
+What can I do to tell whether a tree is dead?

-What are the symptoms of a diseased tree?
+What are the signs of a diseased tree?

-Common signs of illness in trees include dying leaves, wilted or yellowed branches, and mushrooms growing at the bottom of the tree.
+Common signs of disease in trees include dying leaves, wilted or yellowed branches, and mushroom growth at the bottom of the tree.

-Is it safe to take down an entire tree on your own?
+Can you safely remove an entire tree on your own?

 Conclusion